141 comments

 That gives me a bad feeling, and it's the reason I started to consider RethinkDNS scummy.

-• lightdot a year ago
+• lightdot 2 years ago

 Was the above post propaganda?
 Or was it just a user recommendation?